Andrew Joseph Galambos

 Andrew Joseph Galambos (AJG) (born Ifj.
-Galambos József András; June 28, 1924 in Hungary – April 10, 1997 in Orange County, California) was an astrophysicist and philosopher who upheld the idea of a social structure that seeks to reconcile free will, human peace, and freedom.
-While Galambos had much in common with his classical liberal contemporaries, his most unusual contributions concerned his theories on intellectual property.
+Galambos József András; June 27, 1924 in Hungary – April 10, 1997 in Orange County, California) was an astrophysicist and philosopher.

+He presented his theories of freedom and Volitional Science in oral lectures through his Free Enterprise Institute from 1961 to 1989 in Los Angeles, California.
+He developed over 117 courses for FEI's curriculum over a period of twenty-eight years.
+As Galambos' literary executor, William W. Martin completed the all encompassing "Book One" that the professor intended to have published in written form which Martin published under the title Sic Itur Ad Astra (Latin to English translation: "This is the way to the stars").
+Within Sic Itur Ad Astra is the "roadmap to freedom" Course V-201: The Nature and Protection of Primary Property.
+Galambos explicitly instructed his trustee, Galambos' former lawyer Wayne Joyner, to provide funding from his estate to his literary executor, Martin, to edit, print, and publish his books.
+Instead, Joyner refused to fund the book and instead used the finances to fund unauthorized projects including the inaccurate, mistake ridden and incomplete Sic Itur Ad Astra Vol. 1 which he pulled off of the market in favor of even more inaccurate heavily edited "digitized courses."
+Martin was left to fund the project on his own and eventually completed the full book for the professor in the year 2003.
+Today the company that William W. Martin founded, Spaceland Publications, is carrying forward the ideas of Andrew J. Galambos and upholding his explicit instructions to publish and print Galambos' magnum opus Sic Itur Ad Astra and books of Galambos' other important courses.
+Sic Itur Ad Astra is a fifteen volume, 6,118 page book containing the exact words of Andrew J. Galambos' most important live presentation lectures including courses V-50, V-50X, V-201 and the Joe Pyne Interview complete with a detailed index innovated by Martin which he named the Concordex.

 Overview

-Galambos (AJG) denoted a government as a mechanism which is to be totally free of the State, which he associated with coercion, political or otherwise.
-He is noteworthy for his integration of a wide variety of scientific, economic, and historical inputs in the creation of his ideal social structure, which he termed The Natural Republic.
-Galambos distinguished his theory from that of Ludwig von Mises, subscribing to the same "subjective theory of value" in economics but deriving it from his own definition of property.

-The libertarian author and 1996 presidential candidate of the Libertarian Party, Harry Browne wrote of Andrew Galambos after his death:

-"He was an Astrophysicist exclusively, but I refer to him as 'the unknown libertarian' because he never wrote a book or appeared on national radio or TV.
-His renown will be limited mostly to those who came in personal contact with him.
-But he had a profound effect on thousands of individuals who took his courses—who in turn affected others.
-Undoubtedly the ripples from the stones he dropped eventually touched some of today's leading libertarians."
+Galambos (AJG) defined "freedom" as the societal condition that exists when every individual has full (100%) control over his own property.

 Early life

 Galambos was born in Hungary in 1924.
 His father, Joseph Galambos-Brown, had been an officer in the Austro-Hungarian army in World War I and then became a highly regarded architect.
 After the war, Galambos' father decided to emigrate to America to avoid his son becoming "cannon fodder" in a second world war, which he saw coming.
-AJG's father was his first teacher, who first inculcated AJG with a liberal point of view.

 Despite his father's wish to keep his son out of war, Galambos volunteered to serve in the U.S. Army during WWII.
 After completing his undergraduate work at City College of New York, he moved to Minnesota in 1948 where he met his future wife, Suzanne Siegel, a fellow student at the University of Minnesota.
 They married in 1949.